Last orders... Ireland closes all pubs on eve of St Patrick's Day

-DUBLIN (Reuters) - Ireland on Sunday said all bars in the country should close until at least the end of the month to curb the spread of coronavirus after videos of groups singing in packed Dublin venues sparked anger on social media.
+DUBLIN (Reuters) - The Irish government on Sunday said all bars in the country should close until at least the end of the month to curb the spread of coronavirus after videos of singing in packed Dublin venues on Saturday sparked anger on social media.

-The government’s move comes just two days before Ireland’s national day, St Patrick’s Day, which traditionally sees bars across the country packed from early in the day.
+The move comes just two days before the country’s national day, St Patrick’s Day, which traditionally sees bars across the country packed from early in the day.
 The annual parade celebrating the day had already been canceled.

-Ireland, known around the world for its traditional pubs, on Sunday said the number of confirmed COVID-19 cases had increased to 169 from 129.
+Ireland, known around the world for its traditional pubs, has had 129 confirmed cases of COVID-19 and two deaths.
 It closed schools and universities last week and advised people to cancel all indoor gatherings of 100 people or more.

 But it stopped short of closing cafes, bars and restaurants, as some European countries have done, citing the potential impact on workers and small businesses and saying owners should ensure customers are kept at a safe distance from each other.